 Brands that dare to take a stand have everything to win.
 But how do you create brave communication in everyday practice?
 Here are 9 steps to avoid pitfalls and be rewarded with hordes of loyal customers.
 If you’re brave enough, that is.
 Malin Sund investigates.

 It’s official: we now live in a world of belief-driven buying.
 Nearly 2 out of 3 people choose, switch, avoid or boycott a brand based on its stand on societal issues, according to the 2018 Edelman Earned Brand Report.

-In other words, brave communication pays off.
+In other words, brave communication pays off, but it can be a challenge to achieve in practice.
 Let these nine tips help you become a more courageous marketer.

 1. Start with your core values

-There’s no point in trying to make your mark with brave communication on a certain topic if it doesn’t resonate with your organisation’s existing core values.
+There’s no point in trying to make your mark with brave communication on a certain topic if it doesn’t resonate with your organisation’s organisation’s existing core value.
 Make sure that you are well grounded before you create content that stands out.

 2. Anticipate anger

 If you create something that touches people and attracts attention you will also get negative responses.
 The only thing you should be afraid of is if nobody cares.
 Then you’ve wasted your time and money.

 Being brave also means you must be ready to remind your entire organisation why you are taking a stand and what you’ve got to win.

 Attend every general meeting and repeat the phrase ‘Don’t be afraid’.
 Sounds simple but it demands energy and stamina.